PoisotLab/MetawebTransferLearning/vignettes/00_match_names.md

 To ensure that we can join dataframes together, we will create a data frame with the species code, the name and ID of the matched species in the GBIF backbone, and finally, a flag to check that the two names are equal.
-This flag is useful for manual inspection; most often, names are unequal because te European metaweb uses deprecated taxonomic names.
+This flag is useful for manual inspection; most often, names are unequal because the European metaweb uses deprecated taxonomic names.

 Note that we are actually creating *one* dataframe per thread.
 This avoids